What Are Ketones? [INFOGRAPHIC]

 Fat has been found to be a much more effective and efficient energy source for the body than glucose, and the process produces a wide variety of benefits.

 When the body begins the process of beta-oxidation, it is breaking down fat for energy, and in turn, ketones are formed.
 They are then used as fuel for the body and brain.
-Nutritional
+Nutritional ketosis is the state the body is in when you are effectively using ketones as fuel.

 Ketones are also known as “ketone bodies.”
-There are three different types of ketone bodies that become available to the body during
+There are three different types of ketone bodies that become available to the body during ketosis.

 These types are:

-This is the first ketone created during the process of
+This is the first ketone created during the process of fatty acids being broken down and ketone bodies being formed.
+It is eventually either converted into BHB or acetone.

 Beta-hydroxybutyric acid (BHB)